carmelo0x63/Webex-bot/README.md

 (wxbot) $ python3 -m pip install requests
 ```

-2. Configure your own setup with the appropriate bot name, token and chat ID.
-The configuration file, `wxbot.json`, looks like this
+2. Configure your own setup with the appropriate bot name, bearer token and room identifier.
+The configuration file, `wxbot.json`, should look like this
 ```
 {"BEARER": "<long string>", "ROOM_ID": "<long string>"}
 ```